 Except as expressly provided here, all Transfer Applicants must apply online via the Law School Admissions Council (LSAC).
-Chapman University School of Law will accept hard copy applications from those applicants with a disability that adversely affects their ability to use the online form.
+Fowler School of Law will accept hard copy applications from those applicants with a disability that adversely affects their ability to use the online form.
 Applicants with such a disability may contact us at 714-628-2500 for the hard copy application.

 Applicants must be:

 *Currently enrolled (or on an approved leave of absence)

 *In good academic standing at their current law school

 *Finished with their first year of a full-time or part-time JD program at an ABA-approved law school, by the time of enrollment